 Water your Bermuda grass lawn

 Bermuda grass may be heat and drought-tolerant, but it still needs water.
-Moreover, daily watering causes Bermuda grass to have shallow and weak roots and speeds up the weed germination rate.
+Moreover, daily watering causes Bermuda grass to have shallow and weak roots, speeding up the weed germination rate.

 Pull out stubborn weeds by hand after watering.